w3f/polkadot-wiki/docs/learn/learn-comparison-rollups.md

 ---
 id: learn-comparisons-rollups
-title: Learn Rollups
+title: Layer 2 / Rollups
-sidebar_label: Learn Rollups
+sidebar_label: Layer 2 / Rollups
 description: Comparisons between various rollup/L2 protocols and how they relate to Polkadot.
 keywords: [rollups, polkadot, scalability]
 slug: ../learn-comparisons-rollups
 ---

+Layer 2 networks are notorious as being the way forward for blockchain scalability.

 Rollups are a layer-2 scaling solution.
 A layer-2 network of nodes would be responsible for "rolling up" transactions by batching them before publishing them to the main Ethereum chain.
 A rolled-up